luisalopresti/SocialNetworkAnalysis_R/README.md

 - Make sure to discuss the reference points for the measure.
 What is the minimum, expected and maximum value?

 ## Analysis
-All the analysis were performed using R and can be found, along with detailed comments, in the `SNA_project` script.
+All the analysis were performed using R and can be found, along with detailed comments, in the `SNA_project.R` script.